sjhloco/build_fabric/README.md

 27   0    Virtual Supervisor Module             N9K-vSUP              active *
 ```

-With 9.3(5), 9.3(6) and 9.3(7) on EVE-NG up to 5 or 6 N9Ks it is fine, however when you add any N9Ks (other device types are fine) things start to become unstable.
+With 9.3(5), 9.3(6) and 9.3(7) on EVE-NG up to 5 or 6 N9Ks it is fine, however when you add anymore N9Ks (other device types are fine) things start to become unstable.
 New devices take an age to boot up and when they do their interface linecards normally fail and go into the *pwr-cycld* state.

 ```none
 Mod Ports             Module-Type                      Model           Status